wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 ### SSL/TLS
 A valid, signed SSL/TLS certificate is required for secure communication between clients and W&B. SSL/TLS termination must be done on the ingress/load balancer.
 W&B server application does not terminate SSL/TLS.

-Please note: We do not recommend the use self-signed certificates and custom CAs.
+Please note: W&B does not recommend the use self-signed certificates and custom CAs.

 ### Supported CPU architectures
 Only x86 architecture is supported.